Arriving at IGR-IAE Rennes

 In Rennes you will find restaurants and eateries of all kinds with varied foods, including the famous Breton “galettes” and “crêpes”.

-Here is a list of major and unavoidable expenses which should help you get organized before your arrival:
+Moreover, have listed the major and unavoidable expenses throughout the year which should help you get organized before your arrival:

 Every year, the international office coordinates a network of French IGR-IAE Rennes students willing to welcome our international students upon their arrival.